 Call Us for a TMD Consultation and Exam Today

 The sooner occlusal disease is recognized and treated, the sooner you will be out of pain and maximize the probability that you will have healthy teeth throughout your lifetime.
-Call for an appointment with Dr. Sachdev today.
+Call for an appointment with Dr. Vulugundam today.